pcan/reflec-ts/README.md

 ![reflec-ts demo](./doc/images/reflec-ts-demo.gif?raw=true "reflec-ts: working with Atom IDE")

-As you can see, the compiler added a new *magic* local object `$reflection` that is automatically exported to be visible to the other modules.
+As you can see, the compiler added some features, like `getClass()` method on the class and `MyInterface` literal, that contains all interface details.

 ## Usage